Seyloria/hide.me-server-select/README.md

 The following dependencies are needed.
 They are both quite small and are basically available on nearly all distributions.
 - [GNU Screen](https://www.gnu.org/software/screen/)
 - [fzf](https://github.com/junegunn/fzf)
-- A type of [Nerd Font](https://www.nerdfonts.com/) is recommended to avoid broken characters and symbols.
+- Optional: A type of [Nerd Font](https://www.nerdfonts.com/) is recommended to avoid broken characters and symbols.

 ## Installation